o3de/o3de.org/content/contribute/_index.md

 ## Contribution Guidelines

-Before you start participating in and contributing to O3DE, review our [code of conduct](https://o3de.org/docs/contributing/code-of-conduct/) guidance.
+Before you start participating in and contributing to O3DE, review our [code of conduct](https://o3de.org/docs/contributing/code-of-conduct/).
+Contributing guidelines for our projects are hosted in their GitHub repositories, within the root directory in a `CONTRIBUTING.md` file.